Stonesjtu/Pytorch-NCE/README.md

-This NCE module if forked from the pytorch/examples repo.
+This NCE module if forked from an old pytorch/examples repo.

 new arguments:
   - `--nce`: whether to use NCE as approximation